postgrespro/pg_probackup/Documentation.md

 Examples are based on Ubuntu 18.04, PostgreSQL 11 and pg_probackup 2.2.0.

 backup_host - host with backup catalog.

 backupman - user on `backup_host` running all pg_probackup operations.

 /mnt/backups - directory on `backup_host` where backup catalog is stored.

-postgres-host - host with PostgreSQL cluster. postgres - user on `postgres_host` which run PostgreSQL cluster.
+postgres_host - host with PostgreSQL cluster.

+postgres - user on `postgres_host` which run PostgreSQL cluster.

-/var/lib/postgresql/11/main - directory on `postgres_host` where PGDATA of PostgreSQL cluster is located. backup_db - database used for connection to PostgreSQL cluster.
+/var/lib/postgresql/11/main - directory on `postgres_host` where PGDATA of PostgreSQL cluster is located.

+backupdb - database used for connection to PostgreSQL cluster.

 ### Minimal Setup

 This setup is relying on autonomous FULL and DELTA backups.

-1. Setup passwordless SSH connection from `backup_host` to `postgres_host`:
+#### Setup passwordless SSH connection from `backup_host` to `postgres_host`
 ```
 [backupman@backup_host] ssh-copy-id postgres@postgres_host
 ```

-2. Setup PostgreSQL cluster.
+#### Setup PostgreSQL cluster
-2.1.

 It is recommended from security purposes to use separate database for backup operations.
 ```
 postgres=#
 CREATE DATABASE backupdb;
 ```

-2.2.
 Connect to `backupdb` database, create role `probackup` and grant to it the following permissions:
 ```
 backupdb=#
 BEGIN;